Japan Sea Bike Trail | Kubiki Cycling Route

 Are there any videos of the Kubiki Bicycle Road online?

 Yes!
-Here’s two.
+Here’s a couple.

 I have another question?